Credentialed Transactions Developer Guide

 Business Center

-You can create an industry practice transaction while using the
+You can create an industry practice transaction in the

 Business Center

-by requesting a new authorization in the Transaction Management section.
-You will need to confirm the new authorization is a MIT and provide one of these reason types for the authorization:
+by requesting a new authorization.
+Go to the Transaction Management section and confirm that the new authorization is a MIT.
+Choose one of these reason types for the authorization:

 • Account Top Up